jamsnxs/hyprpuccin/README.md

 gsettings set org.gnome.desktop.interface color-scheme
 ```

-These commands change the GTK theme, icon theme, and color scheme to match the selected theme (either light or dark).
+These commands in the script change the GTK theme, icon theme, and color scheme to match the selected theme (either light or dark).

 ## Zsh